Skip to Content

 Receiving Disability Benefits for Anxiety

-Anxiety disorders, including phobias, PTSD, panic disorders, OCD, and generalized anxiety disorder may qualify for Social Security disability benefits.
+Anxiety disorders, including phobias, PTSD, panic disorders, OCD, and generalized anxiety disorder, may qualify for Social Security disability benefits.
 Of course, you must meet all the other SSA requirements, such as sufficient work credits, as well as resources and income limits.
 If you can show that your anxiety disorder prevents you from working or accomplishing your day-to-day tasks and if your symptoms match the SSA impairment listing requirements, you have a good chance of success.
 Anxiety disorders are characterized by persistent feelings of uneasiness, tension, or apprehension.

 Anxiety disorders are much more than “nervousness.”
 These disorders can leave the individual with feelings of terror that can be provoked by “normal” situations that occur in everyday life.
 It can be extremely beneficial to have experienced, knowledgeable help when applying for disability for your anxiety disorder, to ensure you have all the necessary medical documentation to support your disability claim.
-Carmichael Law Group can help you through your disability application, making it as easy as possible for you, and giving you the very best chance of success.
+Carmichael Law Group can help you through your disability application, making it as easy as possible for you and giving you the very best chance of success.

 What is Anxiety Disorder/Generalized Anxiety Disorder?